 - Properly social distanced events where all parties are wearing face coverings will be permitted

 - KBC members and their families are still allowed to visit the property and use our beaches.

 - KBC members should notify Sailing School Staff by phone, email, or in-person if they intend on using the property.

 - KBC members who are eligible to use them must check in with staff first.

 - Any food or beverages consumed in the clubhouse must be provided by the guests and all traces must be removed upon leaving the clubhouse.

 Monday Night Regattas

 - Permitted with restrictions

-- KBC Members must RSVP for a boat by 12-Noon the day of.
+- KBC Members must RSVP for a boat by 4 pm the day of.

-- No mingling in the clubhouse after the regatta.
-Social gatherings are permitted with appropriate safety measures outdoors.
+- Social gatherings are permitted with appropriate safety measures.